 After a successful in-person interview and reference check, you may then be invited to attend our CASA pre-service Training by our Program Staff.
 At this point, you then switch from a CASA Volunteer Applicant to a CASA Volunteer Trainee.
 CASA Volunteer Trainees must be able to attend most training sessions, though it is not a problem if a scheduling conflict means you might miss one session.
 To view our upcoming training schedule, click the view upcoming trainings button below.

 Our Upcoming Events & Trainings

 For Peer Coordinators

 As a CASA, you are required to complete 12 Continuing Education Units (CEUs) per calendar year.
 CEUs can take many forms.
 The following are suggestions that could count towards CEUs, if they are relevant to your CASA work:

-• In-Services or other educational lectures (1 unit per hour) – Inservice Calendar
+• CASA In-Services (1 unit per hour)

-• TV Series (1 unit per hour)
+• Other Educational lectures and trainings (1 unit per hour)

 All CEU submissions go through Optima.
 Please be prepared to write a brief review.